Chasing Cars: Music video

 Two music videos were made: one for the UK and one for the US.

-In the UK music video, directed by Arni & Kinski, Gary Lightbody lies on the open ground as cameras film him from different angles.
+In the UK music video, directed by Arni & Kinski, Lightbody lies on the open ground as cameras film him from different angles.
 It starts raining, splashing his face and hands.
 Lightbody enters a pool of water next to him and, at the end of the video, he gets out of the water, rises to his feet and looks up at the camera as it zooms out overhead.

 In the US version, directed by Nick Brandt, Lightbody is shown lying down in busy places while singing.
 People ignore and step over him.
 Among the places he lies are a diner (he sits at a table at the beginning), an intersection in Downtown L.A., the top of an escalator, a subway car, the top of a hill overlooking the Golden State Freeway and, at the end, a bed in a hotel room.
 Unusually, this version removed some parts of the song, including making the beginning shorter.